-This Thursday 25 June, at 10:00 (UK/Ireland), join Mike Allen, Director of Advocacy and Research at Focus Ireland, Dr. Austin O’Carroll, Founder of Safetynet Ireland, and Dr, Clíona Ní Cheallaigh, Infectious Diseases and Internal Medicine Physician at St James’s Hospital, for a discussion on why housing is critical to public health and how engagement with the public health sector can lead to vastly improved outcomes for vulnerable groups, with insights and lessons learned from the COVID-19 crisis on how to help improve public health for homeless people long-term.
+Mike Allen, Director of Advocacy and Research at Focus Ireland, Dr. Austin O’Carroll, Founder of Safetynet Ireland, and Dr, Clíona Ní Cheallaigh, Infectious Diseases and Internal Medicine Physician at St James’s Hospital, discuss on why housing is critical to public health and how engagement with the public health sector can lead to vastly improved outcomes for vulnerable groups, with insights and lessons learned from the COVID-19 crisis on how to help improve public health for homeless people long-term.

 Mike Allen – Director of Advocacy & Research, Focus Ireland

 Mike Allen is Director of Advocacy and Research in one of Ireland’s leading housing and homeless charities, Focus Ireland.
 He was President of FEANTSA (the European Network for Homeless Organisations) 2013-16 and is a member of the European Observatory on Homelessness.
 He is chair of the Housing First Europe Hub.

 Previously, Mike served a General Secretary of the Irish National Organisation of the Unemployed (INOU) 1987-2000 and the Irish Labour Party (2000-08).
 He has also published a number of articles on unemployment, homelessness and social movements and as well as ‘The Bitter Word: Ireland’s Job Famine and its Aftermath’ (Poolbeg, 1998).